 Martha Reed, PhD.: Martha is your Metaphysician and Counseling Alternative.
 In addition to her degree in business, Martha holds a Doctorate of Philosophy (PhD) and uses modalities such as Hypnosis, Life Coaching, Spiritual Counseling and Homeopathy as tools along with her Gift of Knowing and Visionary Insights as a Psychic Medium to help people overcome destructive habits, patterns and believes and really good things just happen from there!
 Appointments with Dr. Martha are available in-office, via phone or Skype.
 Spend an hour with me – I believe you’ll find it uplifting, hopeful, thought-provoking, insightful, and life-changing.

-*Rita M. Reger: Rita M. Reger is the author and illustrator of the children’s series, The Adventures of Pepe Quackamole.
-With the help of new friends that he meets along the way, Pepe, a sombrero-wearing, scarf-toting duck, explores the many mysteries and histories of the Southwest in a series of fun adventures.
-Ms. Reger also celebrates her family’s love of cooking and each other in the culinary memoir/cookbook, “Rosa’s Recipes, and more…,” based on personal and family recipes.
-Ms. Reger currently resides in the beautiful, Red Rock country of Sedona, Arizona.
+Rita Reger: Rita M. Reger is the author and illustrator of the children’s series, The Adventures of PEPE QUACKAMOLE™.
+With the help of new friends that he meets along the way, Pepe, a sombrero-wearing, scarf-toting duck, explores the many mysteries and histories of the southwest in a series of fun adventures.
+Based on personal and family recipes, Ms. Reger also celebrates her family’s love of cooking and each other in the culinary memoir/cookbook, “Rosa’s Recipes, and more….”
+Ms. Reger currently resides in the beautiful, red rock country of Sedona, Arizona.

 *Hayley Rose: Hayley Rose is a #1 best-selling, award-winning author, dedicated to bringing fun, educational and inspiring books to kids through her brand Books by Hayley Rose.
 Hayley’s children’s books have won numerous literary awards, including the prestigious Mom’s Choice Awards®, KART Kids Book List Award®, Creative Child Magazine’s Preferred Choice® and four Reader’s Favorite International Book Awards®, an honor she shares alongside actor Jim Carrey.
-In 2012 Hayley was selected as one of “The Top 50 Writers You Should Be Reading” by the AuthorsShow.com.2015 saw the release of three new books: Today I Feel Emotion, Today I Feel Emotion-Color Me and the Amazon #1 Hot New Release, Fifo Musical Animals ABC.
+In 2012 Hayley was selected as one of “The Top 50 Writers You Should Be Reading” by the AuthorsShow.com.

 *Jane Frances Ruby: Born and raised in Cleveland, Ohio, Jane Frances Ruby enjoyed all four seasons, playing beach volleyball, volunteering for the local ski patrol, and sail-racing on Lake Erie.
 She earned her bachelors and master’s degree in Chemistry from John Carroll University.
 After moving to Arizona, she had become fascinated by its natural history and science.
 She lives in Phoenix with her husband and two daughters, all major contributors to her novels.
 Her first novel, The Azurite Encounter, won several awards including “2016 Best Young Adult Novel” in the Great Southwest Book Festival and “2014 First Place Novel” in the Royal Dragonfly Literary Contest.
 Her second novel, Voiceless Whispers is due for publication soon.